All Episodes

 It's going to be fascinating.

-Not good stuff never is, right?
+Not good stuff, never is, right?

-May have heard about it.
+Lafayette, Louisiana, may have heard about it.

 Some mentally deranged person, I'm sure it's got to be that, went into a movie theater in Lafayette and began shooting.

-Shot, so nine are shot, from what I can get, and two are dead.
+So nine are shot, from what I can get, and two are dead.

 Ronald Reagan, who I really admired, did something I did not admire, and that was release so many from institutions.